 Ease of Cleaning

 The Cuisinart was close to the bottom of our ease of cleaning score sheet, earning a 5 out of 10.
 The Cuisinart lost points for its reusable mesh filter.
 While we love that a reusable filter reduces waste, it undeniably adds more effort to the cleaning process.
 The carafe was easy to clean, and both it and the reusable filter are dishwasher safe for periodic deep cleaning.
 The descaling process took a full hour to complete, but was fairly easy to do.

-At a list price of $100 the Cuisinart 14-Cup Programmable certainly isn't a cheap machine.
-However, if you consider that getting a better tasting cup requires spending twice as much on the OXO On Barista Brain, the Cuisinart becomes a great value for those seeking a good tasting cup.
+The Cuisinart 14-Cup Programmable certainly isn't a cheap machine.
+However, if you consider that getting a better-tasting cup requires spending twice as much on the OXO On Barista Brain, the Cuisinart becomes a great value for those seeking a good tasting cup.